Sevierville, TN USA

 As for my author visit?
 I shared with students about my research for my newest book, Dream of the Blue Turtle.
 I held up a cloth shopping bag after talking about the 2000 pound leatherback turtle.
 "Something in this bag can kill a leatherback.
 What do you think it is?"
 Guesses ranged from a shark to a sword!
 But they were all surprised when I pulled out a type of plastic grocery bag that leatherbacks often mistake for jellyfish (their favorite food).
 If a leatherback eats enough plastic bags, they will die.
 That's why I encouraged students to try to either reuse their plastic bags, recycle them, or use cloth bags.
 I hope between adopting ocean animals for their classes and sharing my research about leatherbacks, students at Amity Elementary Center took home something from their Authors for Earth Day visit that they'll remember forever.

-2010 at LAUREL HILL ELEMENTARY SCHOOL, Laurel Hill, North Carolina, USA
+LAUREL HILL ELEMENTARY SCHOOL, Laurel Hill, North Carolina, USA

 DEBBIE GOES GREEN AT LAUREL HILL!